 Why it worked

-My leader’s involvement was priceless in this situation because he knew the modeling process better than I did and could point out blind spots along with effective solutions.
+His involvement was priceless in this situation because he knew the modeling process better than I did and could point out blind spots along with effective solutions.
 His skills and expertise complemented mine to bring the deal to fruition in a way neither of us could have done individually.

-Disclaimer – much of what I learned from him meant that I wouldn’t need the same level of involvement in the future.
+An added bonus?
+Much of what I learned from him meant that I wouldn’t need the same level of involvement in the future.